Experienced Help When You Are Charged With Vehicular Manslaughter

 - Driver commits offense driving through a school crossing.

-- Driver commits offense on property used by schools.
+- Driver commits offense on the property used by schools.

-Death by auto is normally a second degree charge in NJ, with an accompanying prison term of five to 10 years.
+Death by auto is normally a second-degree charge in New Jersey, with an accompanying prison term of five to 10 years.
 Upon release from prison, the offender will also have their driver’s license suspended for a period of time, ranging from five years to a lifetime revocation.
-The harshest of all penalties are levied if the defendant committed the death by auto when driving while suspended or under the influence of drugs or alcohol.
+The harshest of all penalties are levied if the defendant committed death by auto when driving while suspended or under the influence of drugs or alcohol.

-If the offender is convicted of a death by auto in the first degree in New Jersey, extra penalties will be imposed.
+If the offender is convicted of death by auto in the first degree in New Jersey, extra penalties will be imposed.
 For example, first degree offenders are required to forfeit the vehicle that was used in the offense.
-A savvy South Jersey criminal lawyer like Ms. Cohen may be able to negotiate for a reduction in penalties, including an agreement that would allow you to keep the vehicle by trying to convince the court it would cause hardship to the violator’s family.
+I may be able to negotiate for a reduction in penalties, including an agreement that would allow you to keep the vehicle by trying to convince the court it would cause hardship to your family.

-Death by auto is an extremely serious charge in NJ.
+Death by auto is an extremely serious charge in New Jersey.
 Anyone facing this charge should realize that there is a lot at stake, including jail time, driving privileges and exorbitant monetary fines.
-Get the advice you need today with an initial consultation that is no cost to you.
-The Camden County criminal lawyers at the Law Office of Jill R. Cohen in Haddonfield, NJ fight for the best interest of their clients, whether it be by plea deal or trial.
+Call my Haddonfield office today at 856-754-5501 or contact me online to schedule a free initial consultation.